 Aritar in East Sikkim is a fantastic place to visit.
 It is renowned for its breathtaking panoramic beauty, which is accentuated by radiant waterfalls, the towering Himalayan peaks, a verdant forest, and many other sights.

 Travelers come from far and wide to spend a few beautiful days here.
-Aritar is an appropriate destination whether you’re looking for scenic beauty, tranquil getaways, a spiritual retreat, or an exciting holiday packed with excitement.
+Aritar is an appropriate destination whether you’re looking for scenic beauty, amazing getaways, a spiritual retreat, or an exciting holiday packed with excitement.
 At 1,498 meters above sea level, Aritar is home to some breathtaking sights, such as Aritar Gompa, one of Sikkim’s oldest monasteries.

 It is renowned for both exquisite artwork and classic architecture.
 Two other well-known attractions in Aritar are the Lord Shiva-focused Parbateyshway Shvalaya Mandir and Lampokhari Lake.